maglietti/explore-ai3/guides/ai3-sql/ignite3-sql-guide.md

 * Consider partitioning strategies for very large tables
 * Use appropriate data types to minimize storage requirements

+## Summary

+In this guide, you've learned:

+1. How to set up and initialize an Apache Ignite 3 cluster using Docker
+2. How to create a distributed database schema with appropriate zones and colocation
+3. How to load and query data using SQL
+4. How to optimize queries with indexes and understand execution plans
+5. How to leverage advanced SQL features like CTEs and alternatives to window functions
+6. How to perform data manipulation operations in a distributed environment
+7. How to design analytical queries for business intelligence dashboards

+## What's Next

+Now that you've completed this tutorial, here are some suggested next steps:

+1. **Expand Your Ignite Knowledge**: Explore other Ignite features such as compute grid, machine learning, and streaming.
+2. **Build a Complete Application**: Create a full-stack application that uses Ignite as the backend database.
+3. **Explore Advanced Distributed Features**: Learn about partition awareness, affinity functions, and more complex topology configurations.
+4. **Performance Tuning**: Experiment with different configuration settings to optimize performance for your specific workload.
+5. **Integrate with Big Data Tools**: Connect Ignite to Hadoop, Spark, or other big data technologies.

 ## Conclusion

-In this guide, you've learned how to set up an Apache Ignite 3 cluster and use SQL to create, query, and manage a distributed database.
-We've covered everything from basic SQL operations to advanced features like distributed joins, transactions, and performance optimization.

 Apache Ignite's SQL capabilities make it a powerful platform for building distributed applications that require high throughput, low latency, and strong consistency.
 By following the patterns and practices in this guide, you can leverage Ignite SQL to build scalable, resilient systems.